richstokoe/core/release-notes/1.0/known-issues-1.0.0.md

 ## Windows 7

 **Issue:**
-Some libraries that P/Invoke into api-set's and target .NET Framework in our nuget packages might fail to run on Windows 7.
+Some libraries that P/Invoke into api-sets and target .NET Framework in our nuget packages might fail to run on Windows 7.

 **Workarounds:**
 Some of the api-sets are installed by the UCRT update: <https://support.microsoft.com/en-us/kb/2999226>